-2. Exogenous Major Storm Changes: shall consist of increased costs experienced by the Company relating to the incremental maintenance expenses incurred for Major Storms (as defined in the Company's Service Quality & Reliability Performance, Monitoring & Reporting Plan (the "SQRP")), and further defined as a storm that causes the Company to incur incremental maintenance expenses in excess of \$1.2 million.
+2. Exogenous Major Storm Changes Exogenous Major Storm Changes shall consist of increased costs experienced by the Company relating to the incremental maintenance expenses incurred for Major Storms (as defined in the Company's Service Quality & Reliability Performance, Monitoring & Reporting Plan (the "SQRP")), and further defined as a storm that causes the Company to incur incremental maintenance expenses in excess of \$1.2 million.
 This per-storm \$1.2 million in maintenance costs is a threshold, which defines what qualifies as a "Major Storm," and is not a per-storm deductible.

-To the extent the Company experiences one or more "Major Storms," in a fiscal year it may recover those costs from customers, minus a one-time annual \$1.2 million deductible which is deducted from the total aggregate cost associated with all qualifying Major Storms in any given fiscal year.
-Once this annual \$1.2 million deductible is met in any fiscal year, GMP will collect cost associated with Major Storms that occur during the term of the Plan on a quarterly basis.
-In the quarter following the qualifying storm, GMP will file a report documenting costs associated with all Major Storm costs above the \$1.2 million annual deductible that occurred in that quarter, and will propose a line item charge sufficient to collect those costs in the next quarter (second quarter after the storm(s)).
-Subject to DPS review and PUC approval, the line item surcharge will go into effect in the second quarter after the storm event (i.e., storm occurring in January, would be reported 30 days from end of first quarter, and if approved, collection would commence on July 1).
+To the extent the Company experiences one or more "Major Storms," in a fiscal year it may recover those costs from customers, minus a one-time annual \$1.2 million deductible which is deducted from the total aggregate cost associated with all qualifying Major Storms in any given fiscal year, except that the deductible shall not be applied twice to costs associated with any individual storm in the event that collection for those costs extend into a second fiscal year period.
+Once this annual \$1.2 Final Multi-Year Regulation Plan June 7, 2019 (as amended September 3, 2020 in Case No. 20-1401-PET) Page 26 of 35 million deductible is met in any fiscal year, GMP will collect costs associated with Major Storms that occur during the term of the Plan in accordance with the methodology described in Section VI below.
+In the quarter following the qualifying storm, GMP will file a report documenting the invoiced costs associated with all Major Storm costs above the \$1.2 million annual deductible that occurred in that quarter. (i.e., invoices for a storm occurring in January that are received by March 31 would be reported 30 days from end of first quarter.
+Any invoices for this storm received after March 31 would be reported in the next quarter (July 1).

-3. Prior Major Storm Costs.
-Existing Exogenous Major Storm Costs for storms occurring prior to the start of the Plan presently total approximately \$24 million ("Prior Major Storm Costs").
-GMP will collect these Prior Major Storm Costs through a separate line item on the bill on a surcharge percentage basis, in a total amount of \$8 million annually from customers in all customer classes, in order to retire the existing balance by the end of the 3-year Plan.
+3. Prior Major Storm Costs & Pre-MYRP Net Power Adjustments Existing Exogenous Major Storm Costs for storms occurring prior to the start of the Plan presently total approximately \$24 million ("Prior Major Storm Costs").
+GMP will collect these Prior Major Storm Costs through the Past Storm & Power Fixed Charge on the bill on a surcharge percentage basis, in a total amount of \$8 million annually from customers in all customer classes, in order to retire the existing balance by the end of the 3-year Plan.
+Pursuant to an Order issued by the PUC on August 27, 2020 approving modifications to the Plan, GMP will also collect \$630,010 per year from October 1, 2020 through the end of the Plan in the Past Storm & Power Fixed Charge line item to cover the cost of power supply adjustors that pre-date the Plan.
+C. Merger Savings Adjustment The Merger Savings Adjustment shall reflect the rate treatment of the merger savings O&M platform approved by the Commission in Docket 7770 and incorporated into the three-year forecast of all non-power costs set at the beginning of this Plan.

-C. MERGER SAVINGS ADJUSTMENT

-The Merger Savings Adjustment shall reflect the rate treatment of the merger savings O&M platform approved by the Commission in Docket 7770 and incorporated into the three-year forecast of all non-power costs set at the beginning of this Plan.
 The Company shall file the Merger Savings Report with supporting cost documentation, 60 days following the end of the fiscal year, and any over or under collection of actual savings will be returned or collect as ordered by the Commission.

-D. EARNINGS SHARING ADJUSTOR MECHANISM
+The Merger Savings Adjustment Report shall be filed no later than 60 days after the end of the fiscal year.